 - Helps those with depression

 - For those with chronic or terminal illnesses, mindfulness meaning acceptance has offered peace of mind.

 Mindfulness is not for everyone

 While most individuals tend to gain tremendous benefits from mindfulness, there are a few who may feel anxious or fearful of such practices.
-This reaction may be linked to people who are prone to depression or who are having mental health trouble.
+This reaction may be linked to people who are prone to depression or who are having mental health troubles.
 If you have been diagnosed with any mental health conditions, it is best to consult your medical practitioner before beginning a mindfulness practice.